 The name of the game in any business is to deliver the best customer service possible, and that is exactly what integrating fleet management software with GPS systems can offer.

 Customer information can be stored in one place, alongside everything from billing history to driver details – and perhaps more importantly, it’s easy to access.

-Combining GPS systems with this provides total awareness of where your vehicles and staff are at all times.
-In terms of customer service, this means that you can effectively schedule who needs to be where and when, boosting efficiency and providing the best possible service your customers.
+Combining GPS systems with this provides total awareness of where your vehicles and staff are.
+In terms of customer service, this means that you can effectively schedule who needs to be where and when boosting efficiency and providing the best possible service to your customers.

 Data at your fingertips

-The wealth of information you receive from system integrations is not just useful in terms of scheduling and customer service, it can also make fleet maintenance more efficient and less costly.
+The wealth of information you receive from system integrations is not just useful in scheduling and customer service but also in making fleet maintenance more efficient and less costly.

 Using the GPS data you receive – things like odometer readings and recent usage – you can set up flags to trigger when a vehicle hits certain milestones.
 Then it’s a simple matter of scheduling maintenance and getting the vehicle back out on the road.